OctopusSolutionsEngineering/OctopusTerraformTestFramework/README.md

 }
 ```

 You must have a directory called `1-singlespace` as a sibling to the directory called in the `Act` method.
+This directory
+must contain a Terraform module that creates a new Octopus space and returns the new space ID as teh output variable `octopus_space_id`.
 For example:

 ```
 test